Artur Menezes: Life and career

-In 2019, Menezes was selected by Eric Clapton to perform at the Crossroads Guitar Festival, held at Madison Square Garden, New York.
-Menezes's most recent album, Fading Away, was released in October 2020 through Vizztone Records, and featured one song with Joe Bonamassa.
-It was produced by Josh Smith.
-In 2020, Menezes got his Green Card granted by the US government because of his contribution to blues.
-He also teaches guitar at the Musicians Institute in Hollywood, Los Angeles, and has online courses and masterclasses.
-In 2020 and 2021, Menezes had major tours to Europe and South America.
-He is reported to be working on a new album prior to signing a recording contract with a major record label.
+In 2019, Menezes was selected by Eric Clapton to perform at the Crossroads Guitar Festival, held at Madison Square Garden, New York after winning the Grand Prize in the PLAY Crossroads contest promoted by Ernie Ball and Eric Clapton himself.
+Menezes's fifth album, Fading Away, was released in October 2020 through Vizztone Records, and featured one song with Joe Bonamassa.
+It was also produced by Josh Smith.

+In 2020, Menezes got his Green Card granted by the US government thanks to his artistic merit and contribution to blues.
+He recently became a US citizen.